 Jump to:

 This green bean recipe is a quick 3 step process.
-And you are going to be in love with this method.
+And you are going to be in love with this easy method for cooking green beans.

 Thoroughly wash the green beans by submerging them in a bowl of cold water or rinsing them in a colander.